gcsescience.com 7 gcsescience.com

 Rocks

-Sediments are small pieces of material which do not dissolve in water.
+Sediments are small pieces of material that do not dissolve in water.

 They slowly fall down to the bottom of a lake or the sea,